I think you’ll agree with me when I say:

 What if you’re an unorganized person?
 What if you naturally DON’T have an organized personality?
 What if you don’t know HOW to be organized?

 Don’t worry – organized people are rarely born organized.

 Organized people are organized because they choose to be.
 Organization isn’t something that is born – it is something that is created.

-If you’re struggling with the thought of becoming an organized person because you don’t have an organized personality, or maybe your house is a disastrous mess of clutter and you don’t know how to even start organizing –
+If you’re struggling with the thought of becoming an organized person because you’re naturally messy, or maybe your house is a disastrous mess of clutter and you don’t know how to even start organizing –

-IF your house is too cluttered to organize you’re probably wondering how it’s even possible to organize a cluttered house.
-The first step is learning how to declutter your house.
+IF your house is too messy to organize you’re probably wondering how it’s even possible to organize a cluttered house.
+The first step to organizing is learning how to declutter.

 Do you feel ready to jump in and learn how to be organized?
 Let’s get to it!

 When you think of organizing – at least when I did – I always used to think that the first thing I needed to do was go out and buy a bunch of organizing containers (I mean, look how cute they are!) before I started organizing.

 It turns out buying a bunch of organizing containers is a bigger mistake than I realized.